Last updated: September 1, 2025

 3. Select an LLM Model

-If speed is critical, start with Gemini 2.5-Flash-Lite.
-For sophisticated reasoning, use GPT-4o and offset latency by shortening replies.
+If speed is critical, use GPT‑5 Realtime (great for Speech-to-Speech) or Gemini Flash 2.0/2.5 (great with Dualplex).
+For richer reasoning, use GPT-4o or GPT-5 Mini and offset latency by using filler audios.

 4. Noise Cancellation